 2310 SHC, (801) 422-2661 or (801) 422-4460

 If you are currently on the student health plan, you must notify the Health Plan Business Office before you leave BYU.
 You are not eligible for the health plan while you are on your mission.
-When you return you are eligible to sign up for the student health plan one semester prior to being enrolled as a 3/4 time student.
-Please contact our office for more information on this.
-If you do not enroll prior to being 3/4 time you will need to go through myBYU and choose the student health plan or provide proof of private insurance.
-This must also be done each fall semester.
+For more information on health plan requirements or obtaining a health plan when you return, please visit heath.byu.edu.

 A-209 ASB, (801) 422-5000

-The government requires a TB test after a mission for anyone who serves a mission outside the United States.
+A tuberculosis (TB) test is required for anyone who serves a mission outside the United States.
 A student can set up an appointment to have the TB test by calling the Student Health Center at (801) 422-2771.
 A small fee is charged for the test.
 The county health department can also administer the test for a minimal fee.
 If the test is taken at the Utah County Health Department, you will need to fax appropriate documentation to BYU Medical Records at (801) 422-0761.

 Although you will be allowed to register for the first semester following your mission, all subsequent registrations will be blocked until documentation of the TB test is received by BYU.